What Can Tsa Body Scanners See

 Addressing Privacy Concerns

 Privacy has been a central issue in the debate surrounding TSA body scanners.
-The primary concern is the potential for these scanners to reveal intimate details of the human body.
+Plus, the primary concern is the potential for these scanners to reveal intimate details of the human body.
 To address these concerns, the TSA has implemented several safeguards, including the use of ATR software, strict protocols for image handling, and the option for passengers to opt-out of scanning in favor of a pat-down.

 Balancing Security and Civil Liberties